Encryption : Encryption At Rest

 To enable encryption in RavenDB, the user must first enable authentication and HTTPS (by providing a certificate).

-Using encryption together with HTTPS provides assurance that your data is safe both at rest and in transit.
+Using the encryption feature together with HTTPS provides assurance that your data is safe both at rest and in transit.